Why Google Hates Your Site (And What You Can Do About It)

 Google has two missions.
 One is to give the user the exact information they seek.
 The other is to make money off of ads.
 Both are because they were able to make sure the user got exactly what they were looking for.

-Once this is done then Google will be happy and your site will rank for the important keywords.
+Once this is done then Google will be happy and your site will rank for the important keywords and have relevant internal links.

 In this article, we will go over some of the areas why Google hates your site.
 And moreover, what to look into when your site is dead in the water so you can fix it.